yyx990803/build-your-own-mint/README.md

 ### Automate the Updates

 The repo contains a [CircleCI](https://circleci.com/) config file which runs the update every day at 5AM UTC (midnight US Eastern time).
-All you need to do is setup your project on CircleCI and that's it (again, make sure to use a private repo).
 You can adjust the cron config to tweak the time/frequency of the updates.
+But before you set up your repo with the CI, you will need to remove the `credentials.json` from `.gitignore` and check it in -- **SO MAKE SURE TO USE A PRIVATE REPO**.
+Alternatively, you can rework the code and use environment variables instead.